kishkath/EVA/12 - Object Detection Part1/README.md

-# YOLO(YOU LOOK ONLY ONCE), An object-detector which works on anchors(choosing different types of boxes, and choosing the best of best after the comparison with Ground-truth data).
+# YOLO(YOU LOOK ONLY ONCE):

+  An object-detector which works on anchors(choosing different types of boxes, and choosing the best of best after the comparison with ground-truth data.

 Blogs:
 -----